robenkleene/repla-live-coding/repla-live-coding.md

 - 👍 Plain text
 - 👍 Works with text editors
 - 👍 Works with version control
-- 👎 But not language agnostic
+- 👎 Not language agnostic

 ---